ecopages/ecopages/packages/plugins/bun-inline-css-plugin/README.md

 ## Extending the Plugin

 The plugin is designed to be flexible.
 The transform function can be tailored to meet various requirements, such as integrating different PostCSS plugins or implementing custom CSS processing logic.

+Please refer to `@ecopages/postcss-processor` if you want to use an opinionated postcss processor transform function.